SacDeNoeuds/isomorphic-app-router/README.md

 // <repo>/library/router.ts
 import { RouterFactory } from 'browser-router'
-import { URLPatternAdapter } from 'browser-router/adapter/URLPattern'
 import { PathToRegexpAdapter } from 'browser-router/adapter/PathToRegexp'
 import { match } from 'path-to-regexp'
 import { history } from '<repo>/history'

-// Optional: You can force a general route shape.
-// This is useful to force a stable discriminant.
-// Let’s our discriminant is "name" type RouteShape = { name: string }
 export const Router = RouterFactory<RouteShape>({
   adapter: PathToRegexpAdapter(match),
-  // requires urlpattern-polyfill for non-chromium browsers!
-  adapter: URLPatternAdapter,
   getPathname: () => history.location.pathname,
   onHistoryChange: history.listen,
   // Optional: you can provide a global route equality check
   isSameRoute: (a, b) => isDeepEqual(a, b),
 })

+// Optional: You can force a general route shape.
+// This is useful to force a stable discriminant.
+// Let’s our discriminant is "name" type RouteShape = { name: string }
 ```

 ## Recipes